MBurtonshaw/project_10/README.md

 To launch app:
--navigate to /api
+---navigate to /api
--'npm' start from there
+---'npm' start from there

 API & Client will run concurrently